"Carrier lookup" means two different things

 🇲🇽 Mexico

-The IFT plan classifies every range as fixed or mobile — since the 2019 dialing reform, the digits alone no longer tell you, so the registry is the only reliable source.
+The Mexican telecom regulator's plan classifies every range as fixed or mobile — since the 2019 dialing reform, the digits alone no longer tell you, so the registry is the only reliable source.

 What carrier lookup is used for